 Survey methodology included literature review to determine resources that are known to exist within the general area and to determine the possible occurrence of sensitive species.
-The review included a search in the California Natural Diversity Database (updated January, 2017).
-Field surveys were initiated in January of 2017.
-Daytime field surveys were conducted on January 24, 25, 26 2017 and January 29, 30, and 31st of the following week.
-Night surveys were conducted on January 25 and 26 2017.
+The review included a search in the California Natural Diversity Database (December, 2016).
+Field surveys were initiated in December of 2016.
+Daytime field surveys were conducted on December 2, 4, 5, 24, 25, 2016 and January 1, 2017.
+Night surveys were conducted on December 5, 2016 and January 1, 2017.
 Animal surveys were conducted simultaneously with plant surveys.
-In addition, twenty live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twenty-four hour periods on January 25 and 26, 2017.
-Invertebrate sampling was conducted on the evenings of January 24 and 25, 2017.
-Three Bioquip Light Traps were used for attracting and livecapturing flying insects and some terrestrial arthropods.
+In addition, twenty-five live-animal traps (which capture animals unharmed) for large and small mammals were set within the Project site for twelve hour periods on December 5, 2016 and January 1, 2017.
+Invertebrate sampling was conducted on the evenings of December 5, 2016 and January 1, 2017.
+Two Bioquip Light Traps were used for attracting and live-capturing flying insects and some terrestrial arthropods.
 Black lights were the attracting mechanism with each trap powered by a 12-volt automobile battery.
 Traps were placed for maximum visibility.